 - Swollen lymph nodes in the neck

-- Drink plenty of fluids, especially water, to stay hydrated
+- Drink lots of fluids, especially water, to stay hydrated

-- Consider using over-the-counter medications for pain and fever relief
+- Take over-the-counter medications to reduce pain and lower fever

 - Viral meningitis